Bodhuboron

 Bodhuboron is a Bengali language television serial which began airing on Star Jalsha from 19 August 2013.
-The series starred Gourab Chatterjee and Pramita Chakraborty in lead roles.
+One of the longest running Bengali television soap opera, the series starred Gourab Chatterjee and Pramita Chakraborty in lead roles.
 It was the remake of the Hindi show Saath Nibhaana Saathiya.
 This show did its second time repeat telecast on Star Jalsha from 10 June 2024.